1996 California Proposition 218: Article XIII D Application to the State

 Under Proposition 218, any real property within an assessment district that is owned or used by the State of California is generally not exempt from assessment.
-As a result, the State of California must pay its fair share of any special assessment on real property lawfully levied pursuant to Proposition 218.
+As a result, the State of California must pay its proportionate share of any special assessment on real property lawfully levied pursuant to Proposition 218.
 The State of California is also entitled to vote in assessment ballot proceedings required by Proposition 218.

 The State of California is also entitled to Proposition 218 protections applicable to property-related fees and charges.
-This includes rights to receive written notice and protest a property-related fee or charge, the five requirement safeguards applicable to property-related fees and charges (including "cost of service" protections), and the right to vote if a property owner election is held for a property-related fee or charge.
+This includes rights to receive written notice and protest a property-related fee or charge, the five legal substantive requirement applicable to property-related fees and charges (including "cost of service" protections), and the right to vote if a property owner election is held for a property-related fee or charge.

 The California Department of General Services is required to develop compliance standards in the State Administrative Manual to inform owners of state property in California of their duties and responsibilities under Proposition 218.
 Under the State Administrative Manual, all state agencies are required to determine that, with respect to state properties for which an assessment is levied by a local government, the applicable assessment district was properly constituted pursuant to law and that the requisite special benefit is present.
 If the assessment is valid, then the state agency which owns or controls the property must promptly pay its proportionate share of the assessment.